What Is a Workflow Plan?

 An Example of a Workflow Plan

-In their workflow management software, customized with a Kanban spin, team members receive tasks under categories Do, Doing, or Done.
-The workflow is as follows:
+In their workflow management software, customized with a Kanban spin, team members receive tasks under the following categories: Do, Doing, or Done.

 - The project management team delegates the tasks and deadlines to team members.